compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

 ### Automatic Differentiation in C++

-Automated Differentiation implementations are based on Operator Overloading or Source Code Transformation.
-C++ allows operator overloading, making it possible to implement Automatic Differentiation.
-The derivative of a function can be evaluated at the same time as the function itself.
-Automatic Differentiation exploits the fact that every computer calculation consists of elementary mathematical operations and functions, and by applying the chain rule recurrently, partial derivatives of arbitrary order can be computed accurately.
-Following are some of its highlights:
+Automated Differentiation implementations are based on [two major techniques]:
+Operator Overloading and Source Code Transformation.
+Compiler Research Group's focus has been on exploring the [Source Code Transformation] technique, which involves  constructing the computation graph and producing a derivative at compile time.

+[The source code transformation approach] enables optimization by retaining all the complex knowledge of the original source code.
+The compute graph is constructed before compilation and then transformed and compiled.
+It typically uses a custom parser to build code representation and produce the transformed code.
+It is difficult to implement (especially in C++), but it is very efficient, since many computations and optimizations are done ahead of time.

+### Advantages of using Automatic Differentiation

-- Automatic Differentiation can calculate derivatives without any additional precision loss.
+- Automatic Differentiation can calculate derivatives without any [additional precision loss].

 - It is not confined to closed-form expressions.